 Does anyone in the world know about Edhi, who set up worlds largest ambulance system in Pakistan, all through charity.
-THEY are our heroes, which the world media (progeny of world powers like US/UK), had been completely silent about, so that nobody on earth would know about the goodness of Pakistanis and their philanthropism.
+THEY are our heroes, which the world media, had been completely silent about, so that nobody on earth would know about the goodness of Pakistanis and their philanthropism.
 If you want to know about Taliban, read from Yvonne Ridley, a british journalist who was captured by Taliban for sneaking into Afghanistan secretly.
 After being arrested by Taliban, with the treatment she received during her 6 days of captivity and upon release, read Quran later in UK and then she converted to Islam.
 Feel free to enlighten yourself, let’s not fall prey to media propaganda.
 There are many videos you can google about her or read her book: “In the Hands of the Taliban: Her Extraordinary Story”

 Supporting/Promoting Malala and her cause:

 Terrorism experts have concluded that: Terrorism is a struggle of freedom fighters against tyrant governments suppressing them, anywhere in the world.
-When you see how US/UK manipulated elections in pakistan (failing people’s popular choice), to bring corrupt as puppets into power, so that they can continue to suppress uninformed slaves, then how could you possibly believe they are sincere about education or women’s education for that matter.
+When you see how US/UK/etc manipulated elections in pakistan (failing people’s popular choice), to bring corrupt as puppets into power, so that they can continue to suppress uninformed slaves, then how could you possibly believe they are sincere about education or women’s education for that matter.
 Unfortunately, knowing all this, makes it very difficult to support Malala’s cause, because that’ll remain a lip-service by the world powers.

 Minus terrorists and Taliban from the incident that is associated with Malala, and she will become nobody in no time, just like Edhi is to the world.